JaKooLit/Hyprland-v3/README.md

 - your previous hyprland configs will be backed up so you can always copy it over to new dotfiles

+### useful tips
+-if you opt to copy dotfiles, you can launch helpfile by pressing super h .
+Its a helpfile Ive created to assist you with some basic faq's

 ### FEATURES or Whats included in the dotfiles:
 -  By default, Catppuccin Mocha Theme for Hyprland is enabled